Jed-Salmon/Beatmaker/README.md

 # Beatmaker
-An beat maker web app using vanilla JavaScript.
+A web app to make your own beats using vanilla JavaScript.
 The project was part of The Creative JavaScript course by 'developedbyed'.